-2023-2024 Student Handbook
+2024-2025 Student Handbook

-This handbook applies to students starting the MSc or Postgraduate Diploma in Statistical Science in Michaelmas Term 2023.
+This handbook applies to students starting the MSc or Postgraduate Diploma in Statistical Science in Michaelmas Term 2024.
 The information in this handbook will be different for students starting in other years.

 The Examination Regulations relating to this course are available on the University of Oxford Examination Regulations webpage.
 If there is a conflict between information in this handbook and the Examination Regulations, then you should follow the Examination Regulations.
-If you have any concerns, please contact the Academic Administrator of the Department of Statistics on academic.administrator@stats.ox.ac.uk.
+If you have any concerns, please contact the Academic Administrator of the Department of Statistics on <a href="mailto:academic.academic

-The information in this handbook is accurate as at September 2023, however, it may be necessary for changes to be made in certain circumstances.
+The information in this handbook is accurate as at August 2024, however, it may be necessary for changes to be made in certain circumstances.
 Find more information on the graduate course changes webpage.
 If such changes are made, the Department will publish a new version of this handbook, together with a list of the changes and students will be informed.